cisagov/FLAREclient-container/README.md

 8. Click the drop-down arrow for ‘Authorization’ and select “True”.

-9. Enter “admin” in the ‘Username’ field and appropriate password in ‘Password’ field.
+9. Enter “admin” in the ‘Username’ field and appropriate password in ‘Password’ field, if basic authentication is configured in the TAXII server.
+   If certificate authentication is configured in the TAXII server, do not enter username and password.

 10. Click the ‘ADD SERVER’ button.